Adrien Broner Claims He Only Has $13 To His Name, Judge Jails Him For Contempt Of Court [Video]

 Broner told the judge the money was “sent” to him from rich friends looking to help him out … and he’s not REALLY swimming in cash, like he wants his followers to believe.

-When he was questioned about who sends him the kind of money he flaunts on social media he cited Gervonta Davis and promoter Al Haymon had been funding his lifestyle.
-The Judge lost her patience upon hearing this and ordered him directly to jail for contempt.
+When he was questioned about who sends him that kind of money he flaunts on social media, he cited Gervonta Davis and promoter Al Haymon had been funding his lifestyle.
+The judge lost her patience upon hearing this and ordered him directly to jail for contempt.
 She refused to let him lie in her face anymore and get away with it.

 Watch the full interaction below.